stoneskin/TicTacToe/readme.md

 - The game alternates between Player X and Player O.
 - The first player to get three of their checkers in a row (horizontally, vertically, or diagonally) wins.
 - If all cells are filled and no player has won, the game is a draw.
-- Press 'R' to reset the game after it ends.
+- Press 'R' or click the "Restart" button to reset the game after it ends.